awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Missing paired condition keys: Using the condition key {{conditionKeyName}} can be overly permissive without also using the following condition keys: {{recommendedKeys}}.
+Missing paired condition keys: Using the condition key can be overly permissive without also using the following condition keys:.
 Condition keys like this one are more secure when paired with a related key.
 We recommend that you add the related condition keys to the same condition block.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Using the condition key {{conditionKeyName}} can be overly permissive without also using the following condition keys: {{recommendedKeys}}.
+"findingDetails": "Using the condition key can be overly permissive without also using the following condition keys:.
 Condition keys like this one are more secure when paired with a related key.
-We recommend that you add the related condition keys to the same condition block.
+We recommend that you add the related condition keys to the same condition block."
-"
 ```

 **Resolving the security warning**